mkslge/Raspberry-Pi-Camera-Stream/README.md

 # Live Video Streaming with Flask and libcamera

 This project sets up a simple live video streaming server using Flask.
-It captures video from a Raspberry Pi camera using `libcamera-vid`, The video is captured in YUV420 format
+It captures video from a Raspberry Pi camera using `libcamera-vid`, and streams it to your local network